Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: ENSCM

-Abstract: Preparing our students to meet the challenges of the ecological transition is imperative and requires an evolution of our curriculum in the Bachelor’s, Master’s in Chemistry, and engineering programs.
-The PhotoBetDEUM project focuses on the acquisition of two pieces of equipment (a photoreactor and a sorption system) to address two key decarbonization challenges.
-These will enable us to offer projects ranging from organic synthesis to materials, using eco-efficient processes.
-In this way, we will prepare our students to actively address ecological challenges in the chemical sector and propose sustainable solutions.
-The PhotoBetDEUM project aims to be inclusive by bringing together the educational needs of the Fds and the ENSCM.
+Abstract: Preparing our students to meet the challenges of the ecological transition is imperative and requires an evolution of our curriculum in the Bachelor’s and Master’s programs in Chemistry and in engineering.
+The PhotoBetDEUM project focuses on the acquisition of two devices (a photoreactor and a sorption system) to address two decarbonization challenges.
+These instruments will enable us to offer projects ranging from organic synthesis to materials science, using eco-efficient processes.
+In this way, we will prepare our students to take an active role in addressing ecological challenges in the chemical sector and to propose sustainable solutions.
+The PhotoBetDEUM project aims to be inclusive by bringing together the needs of the Fds and ENSCM programs.

 Project Leader: Agnès PERRIN-DOUCEY